ebook: Pasta, pizza, and Pinocchio: Questions and answers about missionary service

-Part of the recent work we did on the Florence church and
+Part of the recent work we did on the Florence church/parsonage building

-parsonage included making that building more energy efficient and less costly to use.
+included making that building more energy-efficient and less costly to use.
 Eight to ten

 inches of fiberglass insulation was put in the ceilings where there was none.
 Some double-glazed